elotroalex/chiens/_texts/translation.md

 - The beautiful, blind eyes of the earth sing for themselves
 - the skipped school, the joint eyebrows of great plows
-- {:.pr} the scholarly ruses of conferences held on quicksand, with no rhyme or reason.
+- {:.pr} the scholarly ruses of conferences held on quicksand without rhyme or reason.
 - The wrecker's cow, the Calvary rains and the waves
 - bewitch the disjointed lighthouse with snakes, with palaver, with kelp
 - with eagle blood.